droidbg/Shopping-Website/README.md

 ---

-> _This project is a showcase of Redux mastery, custom state management, and clean React architecture.
-Perfect for demonstrating your frontend skills!_
+> _This project is a showcase of Redux mastery, custom state management, and clean React architecture_